aws-samples/amplify-godot-engine-plugin/README.md

 ## Wiki

-The [Wiki](https://github.com/aws-samples/amplify-godot-engine/wiki) contains everything you want to know about getting started with AWS Amplify with the Godot Engine.
+The [wiki](https://github.com/aws-samples/amplify-godot-engine/wiki) contains everything you want to know about getting started with AWS Amplify with the Godot Engine.

+## Discussions

+If you have a question or you want to discuss with ther AWs Amplify for Godot Engine users go to the main [discussions](https://github.com/aws-samples/amplify-godot-engine/discussions) channel.

+## Issues

+If you have any issue with a custom build image [report a bug](https://github.com/aws-samples/amplify-godot-engine-plugin/issues/new?assignees=&labels=&projects=&template=bug_report.md&title=) and if you need a new image or something else  [create a feature request](https://github.com/aws-samples/amplify-godot-engine-plugin/issues/new?assignees=&labels=&projects=&template=feature_request.md&title=).

 ## Security